israeldi/quantlab/_pages/quantLabWinter2019.md

 - What is the probability of a flush in Poker (i.e. All $5$ cards have the same suit)?
 - A company hosts a dinner for mothers with at least one son.
 If Mrs. Tang  has two children, what is the probability that she has two boys?
 - There are 20 balls numbered 1-20.
 Suppose we draw 5 of them (with replacement).
-    i.
-What is the probability that all $5$ balls are in strictly increasing order? (i.e. 5, 7, 14, 16, 19)
+    - What is the probability that all $5$ balls are in strictly increasing order? (i.e. 5, 7, 14, 16, 19)
-    ii.
-What about the probability that all $5$ balls are in non-decreasing order? **Note:** This problem is much more difficult.
+    - What about the probability that all $5$ balls are in non-decreasing order? **Note:** This problem is much more difficult.
 For a hint, consider the sequences with $2$ balls that are the same and count how many ways this can happen.
 Then proceed to calculate the number of ways you can have $3$ balls all the same and so on.

 2. [Market report]()